burhanuddinhamzabhai/header-footerify/README.md

 ## Contributing

-We welcome contributions to improve `header-footer-lib`.
+We welcome contributions to improve `header-footerify`.
 If you have any suggestions or find a bug, please open an issue or submit a pull request.

 ### Steps to Contribute: